Homelessness

 What is the City of Santee doing in regards to homelessness?

 The City of Santee is actively engaged in efforts to reduce the homelessness rate in our City.
-On this page you will find a detailed breakdown of all the various efforts and programs the City has implemented or actively participates in regarding homelessness in our city.
+Below is a breakdown of the programs, partnerships, and actions currently in place.

 Homelessness Statistics